Benoss/django-elasticsearch-debug-toolbar/README.md

 About
 ------------

+Breaking changes:
-Breaking change django-elasticsearch-debug-toolbar 2.x is compatible with Django Debug Toolbar 2.x django-elasticsearch-debug-toolbar 1.x is compatible with Django Debug Toolbar 1.x ElasticSearch queries using [elasticsearch python](https://github.com/elasticsearch/elasticsearch-py) official client.
+* django-elasticsearch-debug-toolbar 2.x is compatible with Django Debug Toolbar 2.x
+* django-elasticsearch-debug-toolbar 1.x is compatible with Django Debug Toolbar 1.x

+ElasticSearch queries using [elasticsearch python](https://github.com/elasticsearch/elasticsearch-py) official client.

 You are more than welcome to participate